waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 1:** Attempt to pathfind.
   - **Conclusion 1:** Pathfinding failed; system confirmed destination is unreachable.
 Hypothesis 1 is FALSE.
 The lobby is physically divided.
   - **New Hypothesis 2:** The entrance to the Pokémon Center facilities must be a separate entrance on Route 23 that I have missed.
 I must exit this building and re-explore Route 23.

-## B. Agent Engineering Notes
-- **`map_navigator_assistant`:** The tool initially failed to find the PC on the Indigo Plateau map because it only searched for an 'id-name' attribute.
-I fixed this in turn 141153 by adding a fallback to check for the 'name' attribute on object tags, making it capable of finding background objects like PCs.

-# IV.
-Tool & Agent Maintenance Log
-## A. `generate_path_plan` Failures (Route 23)
-- **Issue:** The tool consistently returns "no path found" on Route 23, even for short, visually confirmed reachable paths.
-- **Debugging:** Added verbose logging inside the A* search loop.
-The logs show the algorithm explores many nodes but fails to find the destination.
-- **Conclusion:** There is a critical bug in the tool's logic when handling the complex layout of Route 23.
-- **Action Item:** Must perform a deep dive on the tool's code using the debug logs to identify and fix the root cause.
-For now, manual navigation is required on this map.
 - **Confirmation Bias (Route 23):** I repeatedly failed to navigate Route 23 because I assumed the path south was a straight shot and that my `generate_path_plan` tool was broken.
 I wasted many turns trying to force a path through what my own map data clearly showed was an impassable wall of statues.
-The tool was correct all along.
+The tool was correct all along; it was my interpretation of the map that was flawed.
 This is a critical failure in hypothesis testing.
 I must always verify my assumptions about the map layout *before* blaming my automation.

+## B. Agent Engineering Notes
+- **`map_navigator_assistant`:** The tool initially failed to find the PC on the Indigo Plateau map because it only searched for an 'id-name' attribute.
+I fixed this in turn 141153 by adding a fallback to check for the 'name' attribute on object tags, making it capable of finding background objects like PCs.